Jason Plato: Personal life

 Plato was born in Oxford, Oxfordshire, England, and was educated at Chillingham Road Primary School.

 Other ventures

 Plato is a brand ambassador of Tesco Momentum 99 Fuel, Jigsaw24 and AMX Home Automation Systems.
 He runs a marketing agency, Brand Pilot Ltd. On 30 March 2021, it was confirmed that Fuelling Around, the podcast that he co-hosts with Dave Vitty, was returning for a second series.
 The pair's motoring show held its first live show at Motorsport UK's new Bicester home on 23 September 2021.

+At the Silverstone round of the 2025 British Touring Car Championship, Jason Plato stated in an ITV Sport interview with Louise Goodman that he would establish his own team for the 2026 season.
+Later in 2025, Plato confirmed that the team would be run in collaboration with RML Group.
+On the 8th of January 2026, Jason Plato announced that his new BTCC team, Plato Racing, would use the Mercedes-AMG A35 as their car during the 2026 season.